Circle of Promise Initiative

 Upcoming Activities and Events

-Sister Talk Support Group Meeting
+Sister Talk Support Group

 The Sister Talk Support Group provides a warm, welcoming, safe space for breast cancer survivors to meet, share, and learn from one another and our great meeting facilitator – Teneramie Hall, MSW, LBSW.
+Activities outside of the traditional support group meeting format are also offered throughout the year.
+Please check the events calendar for information on upcoming activities.

 The Promise Luncheon will bring attendees together to educate them about the impact breast cancer has on the African American community, engage them in the local fight against breast cancer, and celebrate the supportive network of survivors, co-survivors, and others who make up the Circle of Promise here in the Greater Birmingham area.